Fire drill (tool)

-A fire drill is a device to start a fire by friction between a rapidly rotating wooden rod (the spindle or shaft) and a cavity on a stationary wood piece (the hearth or fireboard).
+A fire drill, sometimes called fire-stick, is a device to start a fire by friction between a rapidly rotating wooden rod (the spindle or shaft) and a cavity on a stationary wood piece (the hearth or fireboard).

+Composition

 The device can be any of the ancient types of hand-operated drills, including a hand drill, bow drill (or strap drill), or pump drill.
-The spindle is usually 1–2 cm thick and should end in a dull point.
-The spindle and fireboard should be made from dry, medium-soft non-resinous wood such as spruce, cedar, balsam, yucca, aspen, basswood, buckeye, willow, tamarack, or similar.
+The spindle is usually 1–2 cm thick and ends in a dull point.
+The spindle and fireboard are typically made from dry, medium-soft non-resinous wood such as spruce, cedar, balsam, yucca, aspen, basswood, buckeye, willow, tamarack, or similar.
+The Native American Indians along the western coast of the United-States traditionally made use of dead wood from the buckeye tree for preparing the fire-board.

 Principle

-Whatever the method used to drive the shaft, its lower end is placed into a shallow cavity of the fireboard with "V" notch cut into it.
-The primary goal is to generate heat by the friction between the tip of the shaft and the fireboard.
-Rotation speed and pressure are both important to reach this goal.
-The heat eventually turns the wood at the point of contact into charcoal which is ground to a powder by the friction, that collects into the "V" notch.
+Whatever the method used to drive the shaft, its lower end is placed into a shallow cavity of the fireboard with a "V" notch cut into it.
+The primary goal is to generate heat by the friction between the tip of the shaft and the fireboard, controlled by rotation speed and pressure.
+The heat eventually turns the wood at the point of contact into charcoal, which is ground to a powder by the friction, that collects into the "V" notch.
 Continuing operation eventually ignites the charcoal dust producing a tiny ember, which can be used to start a fire in a "tinder bundle" (a nest of stringy, fluffy, and combustible material).

-Other methods of include drilling partway into a hearth made by lashing two sticks together from one side, and then drilling from the other side to meet this hole; or using the area where two branches separate.
+Other methods of creating an ember include drilling partway into a hearth made by lashing two sticks together from one side, and then drilling from the other side to meet this hole; or using the area where two branches separate.
 This is to keep the coal off wet or snow-covered ground.